 An Overview of Common Conditions

 The “pelvic floor” is the group of muscles that form a sling across the opening of the pelvis.
 These muscles keep all of the pelvic organs in place and help them function.
 Pelvic floor organs include the bladder and urethra, the vagina, and the anus and rectum.
 Female pelvic floor disorders can affect the pelvic floor muscles or any of these organs.
+Urinary incontinence and pelvic organ prolapse are the most common pelvic floor disorders.

-- Urinary incontinence: This is a loss of bladder control leading to urinary accidents.
+This is a loss of bladder control leading to urinary accidents.
 Urinary incontinence affects one in three women.
 Two common types of urinary incontinence are urge incontinence (urinary leakage with the sudden need to urinate) and stress incontinence (urinary leakage that occurs with physical effort, such as coughing, sneezing or exercising).
 Click here for a Webinar presentation, given by Dr. Wright, on when to get treatment for urinary incontinence.

-- Pelvic organ prolapse: These pelvic support problems occur when one or more of the organs in a woman’s pelvis—the uterus, vagina, urethra, bladder or rectum—shifts down and bulges out of the vaginal canal, making everyday activities extremely uncomfortable.
+These pelvic support problems occur when one or more of the organs in a woman’s pelvis—the uterus, vagina, urethra, bladder or rectum—shifts down and bulges out of the vaginal canal, making everyday activities extremely uncomfortable.
 Women with pelvic organ prolapse may see or feel a bulge coming out of their vaginal opening.
 Types of pelvic organ prolapse are commonly called cystocele, enterocele, rectocele and uterine prolapse.

-- Fecal incontinence: This is a loss of bowel control leading to accidental passing of stool.
+This is a loss of bowel control leading to accidental passing of stool.
 This problem can be caused by muscle damage during childbirth, constipation, anal injury, nerve injury or rectal prolapse.

-- Defecatory dysfunction: This condition refers to problems emptying the bowels.
+This condition refers to problems emptying the bowels.
 Symptoms may include the frequent and uncomfortable urge to have a bowel movement, constipation, and leakage of gas, diarrhea or solid stool.

-- Voiding dysfunction: This term refers to a variety of conditions that lead to the inability to empty the bladder normally.
+This term refers to a variety of conditions that lead to the inability to empty the bladder normally.
 Examples include weakness of the bladder muscle and mechanical obstruction.

 When to Seek Help